akirak/flake-templates/README.md

 ### [treefmt](treefmt/flake.nix)

-Based on `minimal`, this boilerplate contains a configuration for [treefmt-nix](https://github.com/numtide/treefmt-nix), so you can run set up formatters easily.
+Based on `minimal`, this boilerplate contains a configuration for [treefmt-nix](https://github.com/numtide/treefmt-nix), so you can set up formatters easily.

 ``` bash